 In this tutorial, you can learn how to create your own eco-friendly label that you can edit as well.
-Before going to brief about tutorial you should have to open a new document and use of eclipse tool with dimensions where we will use to design an eco-friendly vector label.
+Before going to brief about tutorial you should have to open a new document and use of eclipse tool with dimensions where we will use to create an eco-friendly vector label design.

 Now lets know That How To Design An Eco-friendly Vector Label

 Select File menu and then click on New

 Get New Document and give it a name and click OK

 Get Ellipse tool and fix the Width and Height of your requirement

 Here we will explain it to start eco-friendly vector label step by step so that you can get clear ideas: